LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 `file://` URL when calling the `registries::add/2` predicate.
 If the directory is a git repo, the tool will clone it when adding it.
 Otherwise, the files in the directory are copied to the registry definition directory.
-This allows the registry to be added and deleted independently of the registry source files.
+This allows the registry to be added and deleted without consequences for the registry source files.

 Pack specification